RockWallet · UX Writing · Case Study No. 01

 Informational needs

-Is my account okay?
+• Is my account okay?
 Are my funds safe?
+Is my crypto safe?

-Why is this happening, and did I do something wrong?
+• Why is this happening, did I do something wrong?

 Jobs to be done

-I want to buy, sell, or trade crypto without hitting unexpected roadblocks
+• Buy, swap, sell, send, or receive crypto without unexpected roadblocks

-I need reassurance that a delay, restriction, or failed transaction isn't permanent
+• Get reassurance that a delay or restriction isn't permanent

 Psychological profile